-Sum of the year’s digits depreciation or SYD, as the name suggests, is a method to calculate depreciation.
-Since this method accelerates the recognition of depreciation it is a form of accelerated depreciation.
+As the name suggests, the sum of the year’s digits depreciation or SYD is a method to calculate depreciation.
+Since this method accelerates the recognition of depreciation, it is a form of accelerated depreciation.
 This means that majority of the depreciation on an asset is recognized in the initial years.
 Thus, this method assumes that assets are usually more productive when they are new, or the assets become less useful as they grow old.

 Formula of Sum of the Years Digits Depreciation

 Following is the formula to calculate depreciation using the sum of the year’s digits depreciation method:

 Here, Depreciable Base is the difference between the cost of the asset and its salvage value (if any).

 SYD is the sum of the useful life year’s digits, meaning the sum of the series till the useful life.
 For instance, if an asset has a useful life of 5 years, SYD will be 15 (1+2+3+4+5).
 Another way to calculate SYD is by using the formula n*(n+1)/2, where n is the useful life of the asset in years.

 In excel also, there is a function to calculate depreciation based on the SYD method.
 This function is SYD Function, and its formula is SYD (cost, salvage, life, per).

 In the excel function, the cost is the initial cost of the asset.